 If a thousand people visit your website per month, but only 1 among them makes a purchase, then your sales conversion rate is 0.001 (1/1000), which is alarmingly low.
-Tracking sales conversion rate is one of the most important factors because even if you are having enough sales, and customer visits are rising, a really low conversion rate would mean you are doing several things wrong, the most important among them being that you are driving away a huge percentage of all visitors.
-Tracking sales conversion has become simpler with tools such as Google Analytics.
+Tracking sales conversion rate is one of the most important factors because even if you are having enough sales, and customer visits are rising, a really low conversion rate would mean you are doing several things wrong.
+The most important among them being that you are driving away from a huge percentage of all visitors.
+Tracking sales conversion has become simpler with digital marketing tools such as Google Analytics.

-Browsing the internet no more means bulky laptops, and people are browsing the internet from a variety of devices today.
-Among them, mobile devices are the single fastest growing means to access the internet.
-Low cost and more accessible mobile data are bringing about this change.
+Browsing the internet today no more means bulky laptops, people are browsing the internet from a variety of devices.
+Among them, mobile devices are the single fastest-growing means to access the internet.
+Low cost and easily accessible mobile data are bringing about this change.
 Conversion rates by device type would help you understand whether your site needs to be optimized for a particular type of device, or devices with smaller screen size, or places with a slower internet connection, etc.

 Returning customers are a boon for the eCommerce sector.
 This is because you do not have to spend extra to re-acquire them, and also because you have become their Google search for products – their default eCommerce website.
 Tracking the number of customers who return to make more purchases would help you understand how many customers plan to use your website in the long run – and did not use it only for a one time order.

-Another metric which deals with the importance of existing customers, customer retention rate helps companies understand that what percentage of users on a website, are regular users, and what percentage is a one-time user.
+Another metric which deals with the importance of existing customers, customer retention rate helps companies understand what percentage of users on a website are regular users, and what percentage is a one-time user.
 The higher the percentage of the former, the better.

 While average order value deals with the price associated with every order, average order size deals with the number of items customers buy together in a single order.
-A higher figure would mean that cross-selling efforts and recommendation engine results are paying off, and people are adding more items to a single order.
-A higher average order size reduces shipping costs and increases profitability.
+A higher figure would mean that cross-selling efforts and recommendation engine results are paying off, and people are adding more items to a single.

 Email engagement still remains one of the cheapest and best ways to engage more customers.
 Sending regular emails of new and upcoming products or emails for abandoned carts are not new.
 But tracking how many of these emails actually bear fruit is important to analyze which type of emails are working, and which ones aren’t, whether to change the tone of emails, whether to include images in emails, etc.